lowRISC/opentitan/hw/ip/spi_host/doc/theory_of_operation.md

 Since most SPI Flash transactions typically consist of 3 or 4 segments, there is a small command FIFO for submitting segments to the SPI_HOST IP, so that firmware can issue the entire transaction at one time.

 Writing a segment description to [`COMMAND`](../data/spi_host.hjson#command) when [`STATUS.READY`](../data/spi_host.hjson#status) is low will trigger an error condition, which must be acknowledged by software.
-When submitting multiple segments to the the command queue, firmware can also check the [`STATUS.CMDQD`](../data/spi_host.hjson#status) register to determine how many unprocessed segments are in the FIFO.
+When submitting multiple segments to the command queue, firmware can also check the [`STATUS.CMDQD`](../data/spi_host.hjson#status) register to determine how many unprocessed segments are in the FIFO.

 ## Data Formatting